 Today, Joseph divides his time between teaching for the Department of Recording Industry at Middle Tennessee State University, composing and recording music, playing concerts and programming synthesizers.
 At MTSU, he teaches synthesis, MIDI and film scoring.
-As an award-winning recording artist, he promotes his self-released albums of instrumental music that feature him as a pianist, composer, producer and programmer.
+As an award-winning recording artist, he promotes his self-released albums of instrumental music that feature him as a pianist, composer, and producer.

 2015-2016: Castle Moon

 - Winner for “Best Album of the Year” by Enlightened Piano Radio